Events

 Bank of America

 Caryn Pace is a Managing Director in Global Payments Solutions at Bank of America.
 She heads Global Portfolio Management & Product Risk in Global Trade & Supply Chain.
 In this role, she has responsibility for the trade portfolio including monitoring, development of risk mitigation strategies, forecast impacts, and balance sheet management.
 Her team has oversight of risk mitigation on a portfolio and transaction level, including routines involving high risk transactions, asset quality, and business control.
 To drive and influence the global trade business strategy, she engages with clients and potential third party partnership opportunities to understand market perspective and evolving product needs.
 Caryn is a part of Bank of America’s Hispanic-Latino Executive Council.
-She serves on the GPS Social & Economic Action Council and is an active leader in junior talent initiatives.
 Previously, she held positions within global trade at J.P.
 Morgan where she worked for 12 years.
 She currently serves as a Vice-Chair on the International Chamber of Commerce Banking Commission.
 Caryn received her bachelor’s degree from Columbia University and is based in New York.

 Erik J. Provitt, JD, CFE